Why Don’t I Feel Like Myself Anymore? The “Mask” You Didn’t Know You Were Wearing

 I subconsciously felt like I was keeping myself safe by staying unseen, but in reality, I was only holding myself back.

-Who would you be without your mask? (reflection prompts)
+Who would you be without your mask?

 Take a minute to think about these questions:

-- What parts of you have you been hiding out of fear?
+• What parts of you have you been hiding out of fear?

-- What would you be doing differently if you weren’t afraid of judgment or rejection?
+• What would you be doing differently if you weren’t afraid of judgment or rejection?

-- What were you like in the past that you’ve since stopped allowing yourself to be?
+• What were you like in the past that you’ve since stopped allowing yourself to be?

 The truth is, your personality isn’t you.
-It’s a construct—a survival mechanism you built to navigate the world.
+It’s a construct; a survival mechanism you built to navigate the world.
 And even though it probably served you at some point, it doesn’t have to define you now, or keep you stuck.

 Lives change, and people constantly grow out of the old versions of themselves they used to be.

 You can do it too.
 You can choose to be who you want to be.
+And over time, as those old protective patterns loosen, you start to feel more like yourself again, not just the version of you that kept you safe.

 It’s all just about peeling back the layers that have been subconsciously hiding the true you from taking the spotlight.

 If you ever feel ready to explore this more deeply, know that you don’t have to do it alone.
-There are gentle, practical ways to release those old patterns and step into a life that feels aligned with who you truly are (even if you don’t know what that looks like yet).
+There are simple, practical ways to release those old patterns and step into a life that feels aligned with who you truly are (even if you don’t know what that looks like yet).
 Sometimes, just having a supportive conversation can be the first step toward real change.

-If you’d like some guidance, feel free to book a free insight call with me here – no pressure, just a chance to explore what’s possible for you.
+If you’d like some guidance, feel free to book a free insight call with me – no pressure, just a chance to explore what’s possible for you.

 Nikki